5+ - 5+

 On

-occasions an opponents might intervene.
-This may lie beyond your intended
+occasions an opponents intervention may lie beyond your intended

 3N or 4N asking bid - now a 3N inquiry is announced by a *|**.